lhr-solar/Controls/Docs/source/Apps/ReadTritium.rst

 Read Tritium Task
 *****************

-In its current iteration, the Read Tritium task forwards all incoming messages from motor CAN to car CAN.
-It does this using :ref:`can-queue`: The task posts messages to the queue, which are then read out by the SendCarCAN task.
+In its current iteration, the Read Tritium task forwards all incoming messages from Motor CAN to CarCAN.
+It does this using the FIFO defined in :doc:`SendCarCAN`: The task posts messages to the queue, which are then read out by the SendCarCAN task.

 .. doxygengroup:: ReadTritium
    :project: doxygen